MaisarbiL/service-mesh/labs/02-microservice-deployment.md

 ```

-Try to run curl command again and check that response from backend will round-robin between v1 and v2 and v2 is elapsed time is slightly more than 5 sec.
+Try to run cURL command again and check that response from backend will round-robin between v1 and v2 and v2 is elapsed time is slightly more than 5 sec.

 You also can use following cURL for check response time